-- 1) Make sure your Selections image is still open. - 2) Use what you have learned in this section to create a new layer copy based on the star shape (make sure you have the background layer active when you select the star).
-Call the new layer Star. - 3) Click the Add a layer style icon f at the bottom of the layers Panel.

-4) Select Bevel and Emboss from the list of layer styles.
-A dialog
+- 1) Make sure your Selections image is still open. - 2) Use what you have learned in this section to create a new layer based on the star shape.
+Call the new layer Star. - 3) Click the Add a layer style icon at the bottom of the layers palette. - 4) Select Bevel and Emboss from the list of layer styles.
+A dialog like the one shown below will appear.